 The beginnings of park benches in the Johnson Family Hill Country Garden at Waterloo Park.

-Stonework continues in the southwest corner of Waterloo Park along the Suzanne Deal Booth Promenade.
+Stonework continues in the southwest corner of Waterloo Park along the Suzanne Deal Booth Skywalk.